-Finding something to keep children occupied over half-term can be a challenge.
+Finding something to keep children occupied over half-term or other school holidays can be a challenge.
 Whether they’re your own kids, grandchildren, nieces or nephews or you’re just doing a good turn for a friend, you’ll probably be trawling the internet for ideas as well as asking others for advice.
 Here are a few suggestions for those of you on half-term holiday in the north of England: Merseyside, Tyne and Wear, Northumberland, Lancashire and Cumbria.

 Things to do in the North over Half-Term